Delta Delta Delta: Governance

 Active members of each Tri Delta chapter may join a committee or be slated into an office in order to serve the organization and develop leadership skills.
 During the slating process, members adhere to the mantra "The Office Selects the Officer,” and undergo the process of determining the officer that is best suited for each office based on her skills and previous experience.

 Each collegiate chapter president oversees chapter business, including membership in every team and committee.
-Each subsequent office is organized into one of the following teams, each headed by a Vice President: Administration, Chapter Development, Finance, Public Relations, and Membership.
+Each subsequent office is organized into one of the following teams, each headed by a vice president: Administration, Chapter Development, Finance, Public Relations, and Membership.
 Further committees, assistants, and chair positions are tailored to each chapter's specific needs.
-A new officer structure was introduced in 2020 which consists of the collegiate chapter president and Vice Presidents of Operations, Chapter Programming and Development, Community Relations, and Membership Experience.
-Each officer team consists of one VP and a set of directors.
+A new officer structure was introduced in 2020 which consists of the collegiate chapter president and vice presidents with responsibilities for operations, chapter programming and development, community relations, and membership experience.
+Each officer team consists of one vice president and a set of directors.

 The National Housing Corporation who manage fraternity properties.

 Scandals

-In 2014, Arlington Police Department and various press reported how a team of two "Pulled Off What May Be the Largest Sorority-Pin Heist in History" of 2,000–5,000 of the diamond and pearl studded, gold pins, with the police stating "the pins, which were set with precious and semi-precious stones, are worth about $1.5 million."
+In 2014, the Arlington, Texas Police Department and various press reported how a team of two individuals "Pulled Off What May Be the Largest Sorority-Pin Heist in History."
+Between 2,000 and 5,000 of the diamond- and pearl-studded gold pins were taken from the national headquarters of Tri-Delta, with the police stating "the pins, which were set with precious and semi-precious stones, are worth about $1.5 million."